Kotzmik/AWS-Jekyll/README.md

 ### Files:
 **cfTemplate.yaml**- CloudFormation template.
 The only parameter is domain name (without www).

 **ruby.zip**- lambda layers.
-All ruby gems, aws lambda needs to run Jekyll.
+All ruby gems AWS Lambda needs, to run Jekyll.

 **www_function.rb**- lambda function code.
 Just copy paste it into the lambda console :)